 Pardons Canada – Denied Entry at US Border with a Withdrawn Pot Charge

-pardons.org Many people in Toronto were wondering how Mayor Rob Ford was able to enter the US if he has a drunk driving charge in the US and a possible charge of marijuana that was dropped.
-The Program Director of Pardons Canada was recently interviewed by CITY TV News in this recent article about this […]
+Pardons Canada Many people in Toronto were wondering how Mayor Rob Ford was able to enter the US if he has a drunk driving charge in the US and a possible charge of marijuana that was dropped.
+The Program Director of Pardons Canada was recently interviewed by CITY TV News in this recent article about […]

 Pardons Canada Review – Travel Worry Free Once Pardon Record Suspension Granted

-pardons.org Each day we receive thank you letters from people across the country who we have helped to remove an old criminal record.
+Pardons Canada Each day we receive thank you letters from people across the country who we have helped to remove an old criminal record.
 The relief people feel once the criminal record is removed by way of a Pardon or Record Suspension is incredible.
-Now they are free to travel to the US without worry of […]
+Now they are free to travel to the US without worry […]

 Pardons Canada – Man Denied Entry to US for 24 Year Old Pot Charge

-pardons.org We have received many emails and calls regarding a recent article about a man who was denied entry to the US for a pot charge over 24 years ago.
-The Americans will deny entry to anyone who has a criminal record, especially drug related, no matter how small and how old the charge is. […]
+Pardons Canada We have received many emails and calls regarding a recent article about a man who was denied entry to the US for a pot charge over 24 years ago.
+The Americans will deny entry to anyone who has a criminal record, especially drug related, no matter how small and how old the charge […]

 Pardons Canada – Letter to NEXUS Members From the President of CBSA

-pardons.org We receive many calls and emails from people applying for NEXUS who have an old criminal charge and are concerned it will get in the way of the application.
-Even if you have been fingerprinted by the police and the charges were later withdrawn, dismissed, stayed, peace bond, absolute or conditional discharge, the criminal […]
+Pardons Canada We receive many calls and emails from people applying for NEXUS who have an old criminal charge and are concerned it will get in the way of the application.
+Even if you have been fingerprinted by the police and the charges were later withdrawn, dismissed, stayed, peace bond, absolute or conditional discharge, the […]

 Pardons Canada – A Pardon/Record Suspension Will Help for Travel to the US, Even for NEXUS

-pardons.org If you have been denied entry to the US due to having a past criminal record, you will need a US Entry Waiver (I-192, I-194) and you will NOT be able to obtain a NEXUS pass.
-If you have been granted a pardon/record suspension and have never been stopped by the Americans in the […]
+Pardons Canada If you have been denied entry to the US due to having a past criminal record, you will need a US Entry Waiver (I-192, I-194) and you will NOT be able to obtain a NEXUS pass.
+If you have been granted a pardon/record suspension and have never been stopped by the Americans in […]

 Pardons Canada – Refused Entry to US for a Criminal Record 42 Years Old

-pardons.org People are shocked when they are refused entry to the US for a criminal record that happened decades ago.
+Pardons Canada People are shocked when they are refused entry to the US for a criminal record that happened decades ago.
 Often, the person has traveled in the past without an issue.
 It just takes one customs officer to do a criminal check and then you are denied entry to the US.
-The situation can be […]
+The situation can […]

 Pardons Canada – Don’t Apply for NEXUS Until You Get a Pardon/Record Suspension

-pardons.org If you are thinking of applying for NEXUS and have ever been charged by the police, make sure you get a file destruction, pardon or record suspension before making the application.
-We have received many distressed calls from people who did not think their old charge would show up, and next thing they know, […]
+Pardons Canada If you are thinking of applying for NEXUS and have ever been charged by the police, make sure you get a file destruction, pardon or record suspension before making the application.
+We have received many distressed calls from people who did not think their old charge would show up, and next thing they […]

 Pardons Canada – No Criminal Conviction and Still Refused Entry at US Border

-pardons.org The Americans are getting even more strict at the US border if you have ever been charged or convicted of a criminal offence.
-Even if the charge is withdrawn, dismissed, peace bond, stayed, absolute or conditional discharged, its important to get a file destruction to remove the prints, photos, court and police records so […]
+Pardons Canada The Americans are getting even more strict at the US border if you have ever been charged or convicted of a criminal offence.
+Even if the charge is withdrawn, dismissed, peace bond, stayed, absolute or conditional discharged, its important to get a file destruction to remove the prints, photos, court and police records […]

 Pardons Canada – Beware of Online Pardon Agency Scammers

-pardons.org Every year we hear of another Pardons agency that has gone out of business, leaving hundreds of applicants stranded.
+Pardons Canada Every year we hear of another Pardons agency that has gone out of business, leaving hundreds of applicants stranded.
 We have recently received many calls and emails from distressed customers of Express Pardons who recently shut its doors.
-This is a particularly disturbing situation because Express Pardons spent tens of thousands of dollars on […]
+This is a particularly disturbing situation because Express Pardons spent tens of thousands of dollars […]

 Pardons Canada – Backlog for Pardons Causing Delays

-pardons.org Ever since the Federal Government changed the laws governing Pardons in Canada under Bill C-10, there has been a backlog of applications that have yet to be processed.
-This delay is unfortunate because most people who are applying for Pardons or Record Suspensions are in need of the Pardon for employment or travel purposes. […]
+Pardons Canada Ever since the Federal Government changed the laws governing Pardons in Canada under Bill C-10, there has been a backlog of applications that have yet to be processed.
+This delay is unfortunate because most people who are applying for Pardons or Record Suspensions are in need of the Pardon for employment or travel […]

 Pardons Canada – Trip of a Lifetime, Denied Entry to US For Old Criminal Record

-pardons.org There was a recent article reported on the CBC about a man who won an all expenses paid trip to the Superbowl He was shocked to be denied entry to the US because of a pot possession conviction from 1981.
-Even a small criminal charge dating back decades will get in the way of […]
+Pardons Canada There was a recent article reported on the CBC about a man who won an all expenses paid trip to the Superbowl He was shocked to be denied entry to the US because of a pot possession conviction from 1981.
+Even a small criminal charge dating back decades will get in the way […]

 Pardons Canada – Bill C-42 – Travelling with a Criminal Record Has Become Even More Difficult

-pardons.org Traveling to the US has become even more difficult as the Americans are now asking for the names of all travellers even flying over their airspace.
+Pardons Canada Traveling to the US has become even more difficult as the Americans are now asking for the names of all travellers even flying over their airspace.
 So if you are traveling to the Caribbean, you can be flagged by the Americans if you have a criminal record.
-Its important to get a pardon/record suspension […]
+Its important to get a pardon/record […]

 Pardons Canada – Person with Peace Bond for Common Assault Gets Refused Entry to US

-pardons.org We receive hundreds of calls and emails each week from people who are turned away at the US border because of an old criminal record.
-The Americans are becoming much more strict at the border and will deny you entry even if your criminal charge was withdrawn, dismissed, stayed, peace bond, absolute or conditional […]
+Pardons Canada We receive hundreds of calls and emails each week from people who are turned away at the US border because of an old criminal record.
+The Americans are becoming much more strict at the border and will deny you entry even if your criminal charge was withdrawn, dismissed, stayed, peace bond, absolute or […]

 Pardons Canada – Traveling to the USA with an Assault charge

-pardons.org Every day we get inquiries about being safe to travel to the US with a criminal record.
+Pardons Canada Every day we get inquiries about being safe to travel to the US with a criminal record.
 Assault convictions are among the most common criminal charges in Canada.
-Once a pardon is granted, you should be safe to travel to the US without a US Entry Waiver (I-192) as long as you have never […]
+Once a pardon is granted, you should be safe to travel to the US without a US Entry Waiver (I-192) as long as you have […]

 Pardons Canada – Retired Couple Gets Denied Entry to US for 40 Year Old Pot Charge

-pardons.org We receive hundreds of email and phone calls each week from Canadians who have been denied entry to the US because of a criminal record.
-In many cases, the people have been traveling to the US many times but a random criminal check at the US border by one customs agent turns their travel […]
+Pardons Canada We receive hundreds of email and phone calls each week from Canadians who have been denied entry to the US because of a criminal record.
+In many cases, the people have been traveling to the US many times but a random criminal check at the US border by one customs agent turns their […]